simonkrogmann/satexplorer/ogdf_installation/README.md

 1. Clone the latest ogdf snapshot from the git repository `git@github.com:ogdf/ogdf.git` (we used commit `8836cfd4bb4d3702b753178690711b0de1c1baf2`)
-2. Copy the following files into the cloned ogdf git repository:
+2. Copy the following files from this folder into the cloned ogdf git repository:
     - `install`
     - `RemoveAsserts.patch`
     - `CompressSVG.patch`
 3. Execute the install script inside the ogdf folder.
 It installs the patched ogdf library to the system, so it will ask for a root password.

+# Patch Descriptions

+## RemoveAsserts

+When using OGDF in release mode, some assert are triggered, for which the code is missing from the compiled binary, we removed those asserts in release mode.

+## CompressSVG

+This speeds up generation and rendering of the SVG files we use in our viewer.
+It also adds an option for disabling node labels.